A Life Centered Around Food Is Leading To Obsession

 - Getting snacks for the kids

-- Figuring out my own nutrition timing
+- Figuring out my own nutritional timing

 - Planning dinner with the family every 10 days